 During 2011, the CEC re-engaged key automotive companies in the development and implementation of green automotive supply-chain programs across North America.
 This project allowed both Canada and Mexico to benefit from initial efforts experienced in the United States and build trilateral cooperation, as well as support the sharing of information and practices that will enhance the environmental and economic performance of the North American automotive supply chain.
 One of the most important tasks of this project was the launching of a Mexican Supplier's partnership, the Alianza Verde Automotriz.
 This organization will provide the Mexican automotive original equipment manufacturers and their suppliers, the opportunity to address new, innovative and voluntary environmental sustainability projects.
-As part of the short-term goal for the project, a meeting was held in Toronto in December to begin organizing a Canadian Supplier's Partnership.
-This partnership aims to create and expand business-driven self-supported auto supplier partnerships, reduce environmental impacts, and improve economic capacity in Canada.
+As part of the short-term goal for the project, a meeting was held in Toronto in December to begin organizing a Canadian Supplier's Partnership, reduce environmental impacts, and improve economic capacity in Canada.